piotrmucha/RESTful-API-webservice/Readme.md

 ## To-do-list

- - [ ] Create integration tests for each functionality using H2 in-memory database and JUnit test framework.
+ - [ ] <s> Create integration tests for each functionality using H2 in-memory database and JUnit test framework. </s
+ - [ ] Create integration tests for each functionality using mysql testcontainer and Junit test framewrok.

 ## Author